Absolute Label Services logo

 Organization Structure & Operations

 Absolute Label Services functions as a bespoke music services provider delivering customized release strategies while maintaining artist rights retention.
 The business model positions the company between traditional record labels and standard distributors, offering comprehensive services without acquiring master recording ownership.
-Leadership consists of founders Henry Semmence and Simon Wills, who reacquired full ownership in July 2023 following a 16-month period under Utopia Music control.
+Leadership consists of managing directors Henry Semmence and Simon Wills, with senior operational, marketing, finance, engineering, platform, label management, digital retail, reporting, and neighboring rights roles listed publicly on the company staff page.

 The company operates through direct digital service provider relationships rather than aggregation platforms, maintaining individual licensing agreements with Spotify, Apple Music, YouTube Music, Amazon Music, Deezer, and other streaming services.
 This infrastructure enables direct data access and potentially faster content delivery compared to aggregated distribution models.
 Physical distribution capabilities extend to vinyl, CD, and cassette manufacturing with retail placement through HMV and Amazon.